-There were no breaks in time series of the SK-1 survey so far.
+There were no breaks in time series of the SK-2 survey so far.
 The main reason is the methodology of the production of the new classification of criminal offences, which is usually created when the new Criminal Code enters into force.
 While updating the classification of criminal offences, items from the actual classification are paired with items from a previous classification of criminal offences (which was developed on the basis of the then valid Criminal Code), providing that their contents are identical.
 This ensures the continuity of records as well as data comparison in different legal cycles.
-Criminal offences that cannot be methodologically adjusted are presented separately in order to ensure transparency and accuracy of data within the SK-1 survey.
-Further on, if a previous Criminal Offences can be presented according to a new classification of criminal offences, which helps in maintaining the statistical consistency and enables the analysis of legal changes in time series of the SK-1 survey.
+Criminal offences that cannot be methodologically adjusted are presented separately in order to ensure transparency and accuracy of data within the SK-2 survey.
+Further on, if a previous Criminal Code is applied to the perpetrator due to the more lenient law principle, his or her criminal offences can be presented according to a new classification of criminal offences, which helps in maintaining the statistical consistency and enables the analysis of legal changes in time series of the SK-2 survey.